-A popular travel destination at the airport is the tax refund desk.
+A popular pitstop at the airport is the tax refund desk.
 I would recommend getting to the airport extra early if you intend on claiming tax back, as the desk is always extremely busy.

-Keflavík is a very small area, and also quite remote.
-There isn't a lot, but it does have all the necessities and is usually a great stopping point for late night/early morning arrivals.
-It is also the last stop for many travellers, before their departure.
+Keflavik is a very small area, and also quite remote.
+There isn't a lot, but it does have all the necessities and is usually a great stopping point for late night and early morning arrivals.
+It is also the last stop for many travelers, before their departure.

-For those that love museums, Keflavík has two interesting ones: Icelandic Museum of Rock and Roll and 'Vikingaheimar' (Viking world).
-The rock and roll museum shows the great history of Icelandic music as a whole, dating back to the 1920's whilst Viking World is a five exhibition museum along with a settlement zoo, a playground and an outdoor classroom.
+The rock and roll museum shows the great history of Icelandic music as a whole, dating back to the 1920's whilst Viking World is a five exhibition museum along with a settlement zoo, a playground, and an outdoor classroom.

-The most popular destination, which is around a 20-minute drive from Keflavík, is the world famous Blue Lagoon, A geothermal spa named by National Geographic as one of the 'wonders of the world'.
+The most popular destination, which is around a 20-minute drive from Keflavik International, is the world-famous Blue Lagoon, A geothermal spa named by National Geographic as one of the 'wonders of the world'.

 Some of you may be renting a vehicle.
-In most cases, you pick up the vehicle from Keflavik.
-So, therefore, you are then free to drive into Reykjavik at your own accord (around 40-45 minute drive).
+In most cases, you pick up the vehicle directly from or around Keflavik Airport.
+So, therefore, you're free to drive into Reykjavik at your own accord (around 40-45 minute drive).

 Both services are available for return to the airport and provide a 24/7 pickup from your hotel.